ambrb/Divvy-Bike-Analysis/README.md

 # Divvy-Bike-Analysis
 Data Analysis of a bike-sharing company, including SQL and R scripts for analysis and data cleaning.
+The data used in this analysis comes from Divvy's bike-sharing dataset, covering the period from March 2023 to February 2024.
+You can access the dataset [here](https://divvy-tripdata.s3.amazonaws.com/index.html).

 ## Repository Contents